JSimoni42/Clapper/README.md

 This gem makes use of [audio-playback](https://github.com/arirusso/audio-playback), which requires both **libsndfile** and **portaudio**.
 Both libraries are definitely available on *Homebrew* and likely available on *APT*, *YUM*, as well as other package managers.

-Currently, running `bin/setup` will attempt to install both via Homebrew.
-If you don't have Homebrew, feel free to remove lines 6 and 7 from `bin/setup` and install **libsndfile** and **portaudio** through other sources before attempting to run `bundle install`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.